openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 The demo runs inference and shows results for each image captured from an input.
 Depending on number of inference requests processing simultaneously (-nireq parameter) the pipeline might minimize the time required to process each single image (for nireq 1) or maximizes utilization of the device and overall processing performance.

+For `style_transfer` user can use [fast-neural-style-mosaic-onnx](../../../models/public/fast-neural-style-mosaic-onnx/README.md) - one of the style transfer models designed to mix the content of an image with the style of another image.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html#general-conversion-parameters).

 ## Preparing to Run